John Poulakidas

-John Michael Poulakidas (born April 4, 2003) is an American basketball player for the San Diego Clippers of the NBA G League.
+John Michael Poulakidas (born April 4, 2003) is an American professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
 He played college basketball for the Yale Bulldogs.

 High school career

 Poulakidas attended Neuqua Valley High School in Naperville, Illinois.
 As a junior, he averaged 17.5 points and 4.6 rebounds per game.
 He committed to play college basketball at Yale University over offers from Minnesota, Wake Forest, and Rutgers.

 College career

 After playing sparingly as a freshman, Poulakidas started every game as a sophomore and junior.
 As a junior in the first round of the NCAA tournament against Auburn, he scored 28 points, making six three-pointers and helping lead Yale to a 78–76 upset victory.
-Poulakidas returned for his senior season, emerging as the team's leading scorer.
+Poulakidas returned for his senior season, emerging as the team's leading scorer by averaging 19.4 points per game.

 Professional career

 Poulakidas was not selected in the 2025 NBA draft.
 He signed an NBA Summer League contract with the Los Angeles Clippers.

+On March 3, 2026, Poulakidas signed a two-way contract with the Dallas Mavericks.
+Immediately after his signing, that same day, he made his NBA debut, playing 14 minutes and 28 seconds of game time action in a 90–117 loss against the Charlotte Hornets; he grabbed five rebounds and dished out two assists.
+On April 12, Poulakidas put up a career-high 28 points in a 149–128 win over the Chicago Bulls.

+On July 3, 2026, it was announced that Poulakidas would be participating with the Mavericks in the 2026 NBA Summer League.